lingamjetta/Success-of-Bank-Telemarketing-System/README.md

 [1] 0.3643617
 p=0.38
 #F1_score=2*(0.78*0.36)/(0.78+0.36)
-F1_Score=0.48
+-> F1_Score=0.48
-##Conclussion
+## Conclussion
-F1-score of normal model is only 0.40, but balanced data f1_score was 0.48 iit improved Thank you.
+-> F1-score of normal model is only 0.40, but balanced data f1_score was 0.48 iit improved